sachinkumar726/Login-Page/README.md

 ## How to Run:
 1. Clone the repository.
-2. Navigate to the backend directory and run `npm install` to install backend dependencies.
+2. Navigate to the backend directory and run `npm install` to install backend dependencies and 'npm install express'.
 3. Start MongoDB server.
-4. Run `npm start` to start the backend server.
+4. Run `node server.js` to start the backend server.
 5. Navigate to the frontend directory and run `npm install` to install frontend dependencies.
-6. Run `npm start` to start the frontend server.
+6. Run `npm start or npm run dev` to start the frontend server.
 7. Access the application in your browser at `http://localhost:5000`.

 ---